Niohara/Muay-Thai-Technique-Detection-YOLOv8-/README.md

 ---

+## Dataset

+This project uses the Muay Thai dataset (Version 2) from Roboflow.
+URL: `https://universe.roboflow.com/myspace-7h2qj/muay-thai/dataset/2`

+To run this project:

+1. **Download the dataset from the Roboflow URL above.
+(Choose the "YOLOv8" format).**

+2. **Unzip the data and place the folders (train, valid, test) into the project directory according to the paths in `Data/data.yaml.`**

+---

 ## Installation
 Open the Windows (PowerShell) on this project's directory and run this command:
 1.  **Create a virtual environment:**